Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Why Get a Bachelor’s Degree?

 B.A. and B.S. degrees can be very similar.
-What matters in most cases is getting a bachelor’s degree.
-It can open students up to a broader range of professional opportunities, allowing them to fulfill their career goals as well as earn more money.
+What matters in most cases is simply getting a bachelor’s degree.
+This can open you up to a broader range of professional opportunities, allowing you to fulfill your career goals as well as earn more money.

-They can choose to go directly into the workforce following graduation and have an advantage over candidates who only have a high school diploma (or less), or they could choose to go to graduate school to earn an advanced degree.
+You can choose to go directly into the workforce following graduation and have an advantage over candidates who only have a high school diploma (or less), or you could choose to go to graduate school to earn an advanced degree.

 There are a number of personal benefits as well.
 Many students find college to be very fulfilling because they gain valuable skills like teamwork and time management.

 They also learn how to take on challenges, which can improve their self-esteem.
-People with college degrees are more likely to volunteer, donate to charitable organizations, vote, and overall contribute more to their communities.
+Research suggests that people with college degrees are more likely to volunteer, donate to charitable organizations, vote, and contribute to their communities than those without college degrees.
+They also tend to report higher levels of happiness.

 The Takeaway

 A B.A. and a B.S. are both four-year undergraduate degrees that often require similar general education requirements, like math, English, and history.
-Broadly, B.A. degrees are generally more focused on liberal arts subjects (think, history and literature) while B.S. degrees usually emphasize subjects like math and science.
+Broadly, B.A. degrees are more focused on liberal arts subjects, while B.S. degrees usually emphasize subjects like math and science.

 Some schools may offer a B.A. and B.S. in the same subject, but with slightly different degree requirements, such as a B.A. or a B.S. in chemistry or computer science.
-In general, the B.S. program typically has more required courses than the B.A. program.
+The B.S. program typically has more required courses than the B.A. program.

 Photo credit: iStock/mangpor_2004